Feefo Platinum Trusted Service Award

 • High-vis jacket and warning triangle

-• This is to place under drive wheels in case you get stuck in the snow
+• Carpet/rubber matting (To place under drive wheels in case you get stuck in the snow).

 • Empty fuel can